News & Results

 In order to make this work we have established some non-negotiable rules.
 These rules have been communicated by Club Captain, James Harris to all squads via email with related updates via our social media channels incl. the Agecroft Members Facebook Group.

-There is also a booking system for use of club sculls and double sculls.
+There is also a booking system for use of all club boats.

 You must not come down to the club unless you fit one of the approved groups above; have a boat allocated to you; and have read, understood and will abide by the temporary rules for rowing during this pandemic.